 Candidates are obliged to fill out an application form showing the level of prior study.
-That form can be found here.
+Please request that form by clicking “Application Form Request”.

 Students who complete all requirements receive an Ontario Secondary School Diploma (OSSD).
 Successful completion of an OSSD gives students the opportunity to apply for post-secondary education in Canada.